J-Long Insights: Trends & Techniques (Part 2)

-Success in heat transfers isn’t about chasing every trend; it’s about aligning the right technique with the right application.
+Success in heat transfers and patches isn’t about chasing every trend; it’s about aligning the right technique with the right application.
 Whether it’s functional performance or brand storytelling, the choice of label must match the message it conveys.
-Building on the foundations we established in part 1 of our Insights series, this second installment dives into our top picks for 2026.
+Building on the foundations we established in part 1 of our insights series, this second installment dives into our top picks for 2026.

 1. Imitation Leather — Vegan Without Compromise